CostanzaS/Thesis/README.md

   -> models using explicit feedbacks and BPR notebooks on google colab

   -> WRMF using anaconda and locate the jupyter notebook in the 'main' folder in order to run

+To conclude, do not forget to change the data paths before running.